Managing Log Streams

 Enter remarks.
 The value contains up to 1,024 characters.

-- Click OK.
-In the log stream list, you can view information such as the log stream name and operations.
+- In the log stream list, locate the target log stream and click Modify in the Operation column.

 Deleting a Log Stream